HGVSnomenclature/VarNomen/_bg-material/basics.md

 Another problem emerges when variants need to be classified that determine non-disease phenotypes like lactose tolerance/persistence, bitter tasting or hair and skin colour.
 What is pathogenic in the MC1R gene: dark, blond, or red hair?
 What ends up in the SLC24A5 database as the pathogenic skin color: light or dark skin?

 To prevent confusion it therefore seems better not to use the term "_pathogenic_".
-A good alternative is a specific but neutral term like "**affects function**".
+For variant classification a good alternative is a specific but neutral term like "**affects function**".
 This properly describes what one actually means, the variant affects the normal function of the gene/protein (in whatever way).
 It also solves the issue of what term to use for non-disease phenotypes like skin/hair/eye colour.
+To indicate that in an individual variant(s) were found that can explain the disease phenotype an alternative for "_pathogenic_" is to use "**disease-associated variant**".
 For variant classification people use most frequently five categories.
-Based on affects function these are; _affects function,  probably affects function,  unknown (or effect on function not known),  probably does not affect function (or probably no functional effect),  does not affect function (or no functional effect)_.
+Based on affects function these could be; _affects function,  probably affects function,  unknown (or effect on function not known),  probably does not affect function (or probably no functional effect),  does not affect function (or no functional effect)_.